Prosen-Ghosh/llm_demo/queryable_doc/README.md

 ```
 .
+├── Dockerfile          # Dockerfile for building the application container.
+├── README.md           # This README file.
 ├── app.py              # Main entry point for the Streamlit application.
 ├── chat.py             # Handles the core RAG chain logic and chat history display.
 ├── document_handler.py # Manages loading and processing of uploaded documents.